MukundanHari/IEEESSCSpowdermotorizedstirandsiftproject/Arduino/README.md

 ## motorkeypadandstir

 motorkeypadandstir is the program that combines the sift and the stir mechanism that was explained.

 ## stirsiftkeypadOLED

-motorkeypadandstir with the OLED interface that I had explained.
+stirsiftkeypadOLED combines motorkeypadandstir with the OLED interface that I had explained.